 What is the Life Cycle of a USB Flash Drive?

 The life cycle of a flash drive is a question which has been around for a long time.
 There are many factors which contribute to the longevity of a flash drive.
-Today, lets look at some.
+Let us consider the following:

-Flash drives use two primary types of flash memory.
-There is SLC and MLC memory.
-SLC is Single Level Cell memory and MLC is Multi Level Cell memory.
+Flash drives use three primary types of flash memory.
+There is SLC, MLC and TLC memory wafers (NAND memory).
+SLC is Single Layer Cell memory.
+MLC is Multi Layer Cell memory.
+TLC is Triple Layer Cell memory.
 GetUSB.info did an in-depth write-up about SLC and MLC flash memory if you’re interested, but for this article we have:

 - SLC memory is good for about 100,000 write cycles.